awsdocs/amazon-opensearch-service-developer-guide/doc_source/sizing-domains.md

 The size of your source data, however, is just one aspect of your storage requirements\.
 You also have to consider the following:
 + **Number of replicas**: Each replica is a full copy of an index and needs the same amount of disk space\.
 By default, each OpenSearch index has one replica\.
 We recommend at least one to prevent data loss\.
 Replicas also improve search performance, so you might want more if you have a read\-heavy workload\.
 Use `PUT /my-index/_settings` to update the `number_of_replicas` setting for your index\.
-+ **OpenSearch indexing overhead**: The on\-disk size of an index varies, but is often 10% larger than the source data\.
-After indexing your data, you can use the `_cat/indices?v` API and `pri.store.size` value to calculate the exact overhead\. `_cat/allocation?v` also provides a useful summary\.
++ **OpenSearch indexing overhead**: The on\-disk size of an index varies\.
+The total size of the source data plus the index is often 110% of the source, with the index up to 10% of the source data\.
+After you index your data, you can use the `_cat/indices?v` API and `pri.store.size` value to calculate the exact overhead\. `_cat/allocation?v` also provides a useful summary\.
 + **Operating system reserved space**: By default, Linux reserves 5% of the file system for the `root` user for critical processes, system recovery, and to safeguard against disk fragmentation problems\.
 + **OpenSearch Service overhead**: OpenSearch Service reserves 20% of the storage space of each instance \(up to 20 GiB\) for segment merges, logs, and other internal operations\.